 In the quietude, the divinity within our very core nature manifests.
 This is how we learn to find our true nature, the Being, وجود wujud, which is etymologically related to واجد wajd, because the Being is ecstasy.
 It is a state of happiness that is so vast and limitless that it defies reasoning and bewilders the mind.

 To reach that point, we have to lose our common everyday perception of what we think or who we think we are.
 This is the meaning of the saying by Abu-l Husayn al-Nuri, “For twenty years I have been finding and losing.
 When I found my Lord, I have lost my heart.
 And when I found my heart, I have lost my Lord."

 There are many Sufis who write and talk about this principle, that to know God you have to lose yourself, but that tradition has not really explained any practical experiences or examples.
 You find those types of experiences very well explicated in the writings of Samael Aun Weor.
 For the purposes of this lecture, I will relate to you a samadhi that I experience as a consciousness many years ago.

 I was practicing meditation, deeply concentrated, and I let my physical body fall asleep.
-I was undergoing an ordeal in the astral plane, which I conquered.
-And I was instructed and taught to project my soul through my crown chakra, the Church of Laodicea, which is the chakra relating to omniscience, polyvoyance, intuitive perception, intuitive clairvoyance.
+I was undergoing an ordeal in the astral plane, which I conquered, and I was instructed and taught to project my soul through my crown chakra, the Church of Laodicea, which is the chakra relating to omniscience, polyvoyance, intuitive perception, intuitive clairvoyance.
 It is our link to the very heavens.
-And I remember pushing out through that chakra and I entered as a soul, divested of any bodies or vehicles, and returned to my own Ain Soph, which Samael Aun Weor relates to in his writings of Kabbalah.
+I remember pushing out through that chakra and I entered as a soul, divested of any bodies or vehicles, and returned to my own אין סוף Ain Soph, which Samael Aun Weor relates to in his writings of Kabbalah.